quarkslab/kdigger/README.md

 ### Version

-Version dumps the API server version informations.
+Version dumps the API server version information.
 It access the `/version` path that is accessible even by unauthenticated users.
 So even without a service account token you can request this information.
 You can get more information on what you can access as an `system:unauthenticated` user with